Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /LowLevelFinalDraft.md

   - **Boss Management**:
     - `getBoss(w http.ResponseWriter, r *http.Request)`: Generates a boss object.
 - **Differences**:
-  - The current implementation splits the game engine into smaller, modular components (e.g., character, card, story, boss management).
-The v1.go still serves as entry point for the game and can be seen as the game manager, but we have largely moved the functionality to more specific modules.
-So the purpose of the game engine basically is just a router to direct requests.
-Most of the game logic we decided to move to the front end as we thought that would be better than making requests for the backend to manage game state.
-The backend now is responsible for creating things including ai content and storing it and sending back information from the database.
-It doesn't manage the game state as our previous design did, it manages content creation, authentication, and database.
+  - The current implementation splits the game engine into smaller, modular components (e.g., character, card, story, and boss management).
+The v1.go still serves as an entry point for the game and can be seen as the game manager, but we have largely moved the functionality to more specific modules.
+So the purpose of the game engine is basically just a router to direct requests.
+Most of the game logic we decided to move to the front end, as we thought that would be better than making requests for the backend to manage game state.
+The backend is now responsible for creating things, including AI content and storing it, and sending back information from the database.
+It doesn't manage the game state as our previous design did; it manages content creation, authentication, and the database.
-  - Functions like `finalize_battle` and `save_game_state` are not explicitly implemented, instead when new cards, images, characters, story are created we decided to just save it to the database so the user never has to worry about saving.
+  - Functions like `finalize_battle` and `save_game_state` are not explicitly implemented; instead, when new cards, images, characters, and story are created, we decided to just save it to the database so the user never has to worry about saving.
   - Interactions with the database are handled directly within endpoint handlers.

 ---